 If you hold mutual funds, ETFs or variable annuities, you will also incur and pay the fees, charges and expenses that are imbedded in these investments, as disclosed in the applicable prospectus or offering documents.

-Important additional Information: You will pay fees and costs whether you make or lose money on your investments.
+Important Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.

-For additional information, please see Janney’s Form ADV Part 2A, Janney Relationship Disclosures, and Janney’s Service Charges & Fees policy.
+For additional information, please see Janney’s Form ADV Part 2A, Janney Relationship Disclosures and Janney’s Service Charges & Fees policy.

-You are encouraged to ask our financial professionals the following questions to start a conversation about the impact of fees and costs on investments:
+Conversation Starter: You are encouraged to ask our financial professionals the following questions to start a conversation about the impact of fees and costs on investments:

-• Help me understand how these fees and costs might affect my investments.
+Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?

 III.
 WHAT ARE YOUR LEGAL OBLIGATIONS TO ME WHEN PROVIDING RECOMMENDATIONS AS MY BROKER-DEALER OR WHEN ACTING AS MY INVESTMENT ADVISER?
 HOW ELSE DOES YOUR FIRM MAKE MONEY AND WHAT CONFLICTS OF INTEREST DO YOU HAVE?